I'm a future:

 APPLICATION OF FEDERAL AID TO YOUR STUDENT ACCOUNT

 Your grant and/or loan assistance will be scheduled to credit your UCM account after your summer classes begin.
 The UCM Office of Student Financial Services will then provide you (by direct-deposit to your personal bank account or by a mailed UCM check) any credit balance funds remaining after your total summer charges have been satisfied.
-Please realize, however, that your credit balance cannot be released until at least Monday, May 16th, and also not until after the first day of the first summer class for which you're enrolled.
+Please realize, however, that your credit balance cannot be released until after the first day of the first summer class for which you're enrolled.

 Non-Degree or Visiting Students